DOCKPORT/R-Dim/README.md

-> This project is in the early stages of development.

 # R-Dim

-R-Dim is a Rust linux binary that allows you to adjust your screen brightness and color temp.
+R-Dim is a Rust linux binary that adjusts screen brightness and color temp.

-- 4 presets are available : Night, Super-night, Full-Night and Day.
+- 4 presets are available : night, supernight, fullnight and day.

 ## Usage

 - Place the binary in your prefered directory.
 - From your distro's keyboard manager, add keyboard shortcut(s) to the directory.
-- - Example: "/home/dockport/R-Dim --night"
+- - Example: /home/dockport/r-dim night
 - Assign a keyboard button to that path.
-The shortcut will run the --night preset.
+The shortcut will run the night preset.
-- Presets are: --night, --supernight, --fullnight and --day
+- Presets are: night, supernight, fullnight and day.